Reinhard Hardegen

 Kptlt.
 Reinhard Hardegen after patrol

-In March 1942 Hardegen was once more on patrol with U-123 off the US east coast.
-During this second Drumbeat patrol he sank ten ships for a total of 57,170 tons.
-For this additional outstanding patrol he received the Oak Leaves to his Knights Cross while still at sea.
-In May 1942 Hardegen brought U-123 back to Kiel for some necessary repairs.
+In March 1942 Hardegen was once more in U-123 off the US east coast.
+During this second Drumbeat patrol he sank ten ships with a total of 57,170 tons.
+For this additional outstanding patrol he was awarded the Oak Leaves to his Knights Cross while still at sea.
+In May 1942 Hardegen brought U-123 back to Kiel for repair.

-On 31 July, 1942 he left the boat and became an instructor in the 27th Flotilla in Gotenhafen.
+On 31 July 1942 he left U-123 to become an instructor with the 27th (Training) Flotilla in Gotenhafen.
 In March 1943 Kptlt.
-Hardegen became chief of U-boat training in the torpedo school at Mürwik.
-Then he served for a few months in the Torpedowaffenamt (torpedo weapon department), before becoming a battalion commander in the Marine Infanterie Regiment 6 in February 1945.
+Hardegen became chief of U-boat training at the Torpedo School at Mürwik.
+After then serving in the Torpedowaffenamt (torpedo technical department) for a few months, he was made a battalion commander in Marine Infanterie Regiment 6 in February 1945.

-After the war Reinhard Hardegen spent more than a year in British captivity, before returning home in November 1946.
-Then he built up a successful oil trading company and was a member of Parliament in his hometown of Bremen for 32 years.
+After the war Reinhard Hardegen spent more than a year in British captivity before returning home in November 1946.
+He built up a successful oil trading company and was a representative in the parliament of his hometown of Bremen for 20 years.

-You can listen to Mr. Hardegen speaking of his experiences here.
+You can hear Mr. Hardegen speak of his experiences here.

 Patrol info for Reinhard Hardegen